Banita Jacks: Changes in behavior following Fogle's death

 After Fogle's death, Jacks grew increasingly isolated.
 Jacks did not attend Fogle's funeral, and family members said Jacks did not tell her daughters that Fogle had died.
 A neighbor testified that Jacks had taken the neighbor's daughter to McDonald's along with Jacks' own children in March 2007, and that Jacks' daughters were always "clean and their hair was always done"; when the neighbor saw Jacks again a month later, her children were wearing white T-shirts and rags on their head.
 Jacks told the neighbor that the family's food stamps had run out but she was reluctant to apply for more, due to the paperwork required.
 Fogle's mother said that after her son's funeral, she had come by the Jacks home several times to see her grandchildren, but Jacks either would not let her in or would call and tell her not to return.

 Brittany Jacks' boyfriend Leepoy Kelly testified that he saw Brittany for the last time in March 2007, after Brittany had been absent from school for about a month, and that she "seemed a little sad."
 After their brief visit, Brittany stopped responding to Kelly's calls to her cellphone or messages to her MySpace account.

-In April and May 2007, Brittany Jacks' social worker Kathleen Lopes made repeated attempts to verify Brittany's safety.
+In April and May 2007, Brittany Jacks' social worker Kathy Lopes made repeated attempts to verify Brittany's safety.
 At the time, Lopes was an employee of Booker T. Washington Charter School, which Brittany attended.
 On April 27, Lopes visited the Jacks home with a police officer and another school employee, but Banita Jacks refused to allow them inside; Lopes testified that she saw the two younger girls in the living room and that they appeared unkempt.
 Over the next few days, Lopes made repeated calls to CFSA as well as to the police.